KULeuven-Diepenbeek/osc-course/content/ch6-tasks/threads.md

     i++;
   }

-  // Pauze the main thread until the thread in the first argument is terminated
+  // pthread_join pauses the current thread until the thread in the first argument is terminated
+  // Note that the "main" function automatically also executes in a thread, which we often call the "main thread".
-  // If the thread was already terminated, pthread_join continues immediately
+  // If the joined thread was already terminated, pthread_join returns immediately
-  // The second argument can be used to store the return value of the thread pthread_join(tid[0], NULL);
+  // The second argument can be used to store the return value of the thread
+  // Our thread currently doesn't return anything, so we pass NULL

+  pthread_join(tid[0], NULL);
   pthread_join(tid[1], NULL);